koushik80/blizzard-django/README.md

 <h3 align="left">Abstract: :speech_balloon:</h3>

 <div align="left">This application will be built to learn and implement as a part of an internship where the main target is to gain deeper knowledge about web development.
 And the goal is to analyze and learn tools for web back-end development such as Python programming Language and Django web framework, practice building complex systems using them, and learn to design server architecture.
-The challenge will make my skills stronger.
+The challenge made my skills stronger.
 The implementation strives to be simple.<br>
-<h4 align="left">N.B: This project is under development, and I will keep updating the latest information on features, user stories and target groups of this web project in this README during the development period...The project will be deployed & linked up after finalized</h4>
 </div>

 ---